PrioritySoftware/PrioritySoftware.github.io/_sdk/Forms.md

 The form name is a short name by which the form is identified by the system.
 As this name is used in SQL variables in form triggers, there are certain restrictions (which also apply to form column names):

-\*Only alphanumeric values (upper- and lower-case letters and digits) and the underscore may be used (no spaces).
+- Only alphanumeric values (upper- and lower-case letters and digits) and the underscore may be used (no spaces).
 -   The name must begin with a letter.
 -   You may not used a reserved word.
 A list of reserved words is available in the *Reserved Words* form (*System Management → Dictionaries*).
 -   The name assigned to any newly created forms must begin with a common four-letter prefix.
-This should be the same for all entities added to the customer's **''Priority**'' installation (e.g., **ACME_ORDERS**).
+This should be the same for all entities added to the customer's **Priority** installation (e.g., **ACME_ORDERS**).

 ------------------------------------------------------------------------

 **Notes:**
-\*It is advisable to assign the form the same name as its base table.
+- It is advisable to assign the form the same name as its base table.

 - Because SQL variables are based on the form name, any changes in the name must be accompanied by changes in the appropriate SQL statements.

 ------------------------------------------------------------------------